sarahzu/DS-for-SE-2018-Seminar/code_review/Worksheet_code_review_paper_2.md

 8. What did you **not understand** of this paper?

 This paper used a lot of statistical metrics.
 Even though the different metrics were explained in the paper, we had some difficulties to draw the connection between these metrics.
 We are not sure if we understood each metric 100% correctly even after doing some research.
+There were two metrics were we did not understand how they worked: Akaike Information Criterion and the Adjusted R2.
+Because of this we did not include these metrics in question 5.